mattpoggi/depthstillation/README.md

 cd ../..
 ```

-You are now ready to run the `depthstillation.py` script
+You are now ready to run the `depthstillation.py` script:

 ```
 python depthstillation.py